Australian Swimming Trials: Final day schedule and how to watch free online

 If you aren't at all familiar with Prime Video it's Amazons own streaming service.
 It launched globally in 2015 on the back of The Grand Tour which was essentially formerly Top Gear.
 Since then it has produced originals like The Boys, Panic and The Wilds.
 Unlike a regular streaming service Prime Video also gives you added benefits like free shipping on Amazon, Amazon Music and free e-books.

 Australian Swimming Trials preview

 The pinnacle domestic event for swimming in Australia, the trials are replete with world-class swimming superstars and promise 6 days and nights of sensational racing for fans to enjoy.
 National head coach of the Olympic program Rohan Taylor says his athletes are primed to perform despite the obstacles the pandemic has thrown their way.

-"What is most pleasing, is that even though the athletes have had to overcome these hurdles along the way, we've seen solid performances and times at recent events, like the Australian Championships and Sydney Open and this is when they have been carrying heavy workloads at training," he told the Swimming Australia website.
+"What is most pleasing, is that even though the athletes have had to overcome these hurdles along the way, we've seen solid performances and times at recent events, like the Australian Championships and Sydney Open and this is when they have been carrying heavy workloads at training," he told the Swimming NSW website.

 "I know it has been a long time in between international meets, but we did have a strong 2019 World Champs campaign, especially with our relays teams, so I'm eager to see how they shape up and who grabs those spots – it's definitely going to be a tough competition."

 Update: We updated our article on Thursday 17 June at 3:55pm with the day 6 schedule, details on Cody Simpsons performance and the latest broadcast details.